WangYuanMike/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The LeNet model suggested in Udacity lecture is actually working pretty well.
 It trained pretty fast.
 On AWS GPU instance, it usually takes 4 seconds to go through one epoch of training data.
 While the cons of the model is that it is not very good at resist overfitting.
 If I choose a moderate dropout rate, e.g. 0.5, with a moderate L2 regularization scale, e.g. 3e-2, it would finally converges to the result you see in the table above.
 And if I choose a more aggressive dropout rate, e.g. 0.7, then the training rate will drop to 97%, and the validation and test rate will not exceed it as well.
 And also normalization and PCA could not really help a lot on mitigating the overfitting issue.
 The other problem of this model is that it is not generalized so well (which is also a symptom of overfitting), in the 5 new image test section, I usually got 80% accuracy, althought the test accuracy is approximately 95%.

 **ResNet summary:**
-So I tried the ResNet, because it is the most famous one right now.
+So I tried the ResNet, because it is one of the most famous CNN models right now.
 At first I tried the shallow network version mentioned in the [ResNet paper](https://arxiv.org/pdf/1512.03385.pdf).
 Then I got even more overfitting than LeNet, so I tried to add a dropout layer with dropout rate 0.5 in each Residual module.
 Then the test result became pretty good.
 The training time is problem of this ResNet model, whose training time per epoch is about 28 seconds, almost 7 times of LeNet's.
 But in the end, it raises test accuracy for about 3%, and it always get 100% on the 5 new images test.

 **Inception net summary:**
 I also tried to implement an Inception net, but did not find a proper one for this task, either overfitting or underfitting.
 If you have interest, you can have a look at my raw [Inception net model](https://github.com/WangYuanMike/CarND-Traffic-Sign-Classifier-Project/blob/Inception-tf-1.3/Traffic_Sign_Classifier.ipynb).